 - How many passengers on the Ship had the same last name as you?
 Did anyone have your whole name?
 Could any of these people be from your family?
 Why or why not? - Create a family tree on separate paper.
 Highlight the names of your relatives who were alive in 1912, the year Titanic sailed.
-Are any of them still alive?
-5
+7